Irish Country Magazine

 A A

-Inspire your palette with our foodie insider series, picking the brains of the best chefs and food-lovers alike around Ireland.
+Inspire your palate with our foodie insider series, picking the brains of the best chefs and food-lovers alike around Ireland.

 Alex Petit is the Group Executive Chef for Trigon Hotels in Cork since 2022.
 Originally from France, Alex’s culinary approach strongly focuses on international trained techniques grounded by local and seasonal cooking, with a deep commitment to sustainability and supporting small producers across Cork and beyond.